oracle-livelabs/oci-core/oci-fullstackdrs/introduction/introduction.md

 ![](./images/mushop.png)

-## Workshop Architecture:
+## Workshop Architecture

 ![](./images/mushop-fsdrs.png)

-## Environment details:
+## Environment details

 -  Ashburn is Primary region and Phoenix is Standby region.
 -  All the mentioned infrastructure resources as per the workshop Architecture diagram as shown above will be created.
 Replication for Applicaitons (Block Volume), Database ( Data Guard) will be configured automatically.
 -  Provisioned environments will be ready to test out the features of FSDRS.

-## Workshop Objectives:
+## Workshop Objectives

 - Verify the Mushop application from Ashburn (Primary) region.
 - Create DR Protection groups (DRPG) in Ashburn (Primary) and Phoenix (Standby) regions.
 - Associate Ashburn DRPG as Primary and Phoenix DRPG as Standby.
 - Add members to Ashburn DRPG.
 Application VM's, Volume groups, Primary Database will be added as members.
-- Add member to Phoenix DRPG.
+- Add members to Phoenix DRPG.
 Standby Database will be added as member.
-- Create DR Switchover Plan in Phoenix( Standby) DRPG
+- Create and Customize DR Switchover Plan in Phoenix( Standby) DRPG
 - Run DR Switchover Pre-checks in Phoenix( Standby) DRPG
 - Run DR Switchover Plan in Phoenix( Standby) DRPG
 - Verify the Mushop application from Phoenix (New Primary) region.

-## Reference links:
+## Reference links

 * [Mushop Application](https://github.com/oracle-quickstart/oci-cloudnative/tree/master/deploy/basic)

 Estimated Workshop Time: 3 Hours

-## Prerequisites:
+## Prerequisites

 - An Oracle Cloud Account - Please view this workshop's LiveLabs landing page to see which environments are supported